Z. B. Hudson Books

 Currently rewriting my manuscript.
 Think of it as the original story, but with more heart.

-His new partner, Tom Mills, a hot-headed transplant from L.A., is swept into the off-the-books operation.
-Their strategy is simple and brutal: kidnap the family of a top mafia enforcer, Will Hunt, and force him to assassinate his own boss.
-But they soon discover their target is a predator more cunning than they ever imagined.
+His new partner, Tom Mills, a hot-headed transfer from L.A., is swept into the off-the-books operation.
+They soon discover, however, that their target is a predator more cunning than they ever imagined.

 Copyright © 2012

-In essence, the novel Survival reads like a blend of a classic 80s/90s action movie and a modern, gritty crime novel.
+In essence, Survival reads as a powerful synthesis of a classic 80s/90s action film and a modern, gritty crime novel, delivering a shot of pure, high-octane narrative.

 UPCOMING: Justice Knight